syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 {% endtabs %}

 >**NOTE**
-•	The `Id` should be a recurrence pattern appointment object.
-•	The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
+•	The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment `Id`.
-•   Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•   The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-• 	The Exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
+• 	The exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
-•	`ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.
+•	The `ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.

 ![Recurrence Exception appointment support in schedule Xamarin Forms](PopulatingAppointments_images/exception_appointment.png)